airatns/inter-rating/README.md

 <img src="https://github.com/devicons/devicon/blob/master/icons/sqlite/sqlite-original-wordmark.svg" title="HTML5" alt="HTML" width="40" height="40"/>&nbsp;
 <img src="https://github.com/devicons/devicon/blob/master/icons/vscode/vscode-original-wordmark.svg" title="HTML5" alt="HTML" width="40" height="40"/>&nbsp;

 YaMDb is the community with users reviews of movies, books and music.
+The backend was developed in Python using Django Rest Framework (API).
+The User model was updated and extended by additional fields.
+Also implemented custom authorization and authentication via a JWT.
+The data was imported to the database from a csv file using Django management command

 Works of art are allocated into categories: **"Books"**, **"Movies"**, **"Musical compositions"**.
 Categories can be expanded by the administrator.